wanhuz/kome/README.md

 Install
 -------
-First, Install Python 3
+First, install Python 3.

 Then, make sure ffmpeg is installed.
 On MacOS, this looks like:
 ~~~
 brew install ffmpeg
 ~~~
-(Windows users: make sure `ffmpeg` is on your path and can be referenced from the command line!)
+(Windows users: make sure `ffmpeg` is on your path and can be referenced from the command line!
+If ffmpeg is not found, make sure it is installed from its site)

-Then, download kome from releases page, extract the zip file.
-Run `pip install -r requirements.txt` from terminal in Kome directory.
+Download kome from releases page, extract the zip file.
+Run `pip install -r requirements.txt` from terminal in Kome directory to install it.

 Usage
 -----